“Flint Town” panel, conversation — Coyne, Galloway, Oliver, Willingham — set for Tuesday April 10

 Organizers of the “Flint Town” forum — the first time the series has been formally discussed locally since its release — hope many will come out to share what the gritty series, already drawing rave reviews elsewhere — means to the people who actually live here.

-Throughout the often bloody incidents documented, Flint residents seeing the series will detect many familiar faces and locations — some painfully portrayed, as in the violence-plagued Liquor Plus market on Martin Luther King Boulevard; some endearingly happy, like the scenes of community folks dancing at the Mayor’s Ball of the police officers’ Christmas party; some hard to watch again, like Donald Trump getting schooled by Pastor Faith Timmons at Bethel United Methodist Church or Democrats mourning in shock at an election night Clinton party.
+Throughout the often bloody incidents documented, Flint residents seeing the series will detect many familiar faces and locations — some painfully portrayed, as in the violence-plagued Liquor Plus market on Martin Luther King Boulevard; some endearingly happy, like the scenes of community folks dancing at the Mayor’s Ball or the police officers’ Christmas party; some hard to watch again, like Donald Trump getting schooled by Pastor Faith Timmons at Bethel United Methodist Church or Democrats mourning in shock at an election night Clinton party.

 Coyne wrote a piece for Cleveland-based Belt Magazine available here about the series, in which he wrote, “The accolades for ‘Flint Town’ might surprise you if you lived here in Flint, where most residents have reacted somewhere along the spectrum from ambivalence to anger and scorn.”
 He continued, “Many Flint viewers — and I include myself in this number — simply feel fatigue at the return of those ever-present Flint signifiers: the abandoned house, the flashing police lights, the crack of gunfire, the dripping tap.
 As if these images are all that represent us and are sufficient to convey the experience of living here.”